2018 was another huge year for vegan advocacy in Australia!

 Social media presence

 Vegan Australia has a strong presence on social media, including Facebook, Twitter, YouTube, Vimeo, Instagram and SoundCloud.
 Our main social media site is Facebook where we post regular news items, spreading the message to both vegans and non-vegans.
-This year our Facebook followers jumped from 4,000 in January to 12,000 in December!
+This year our Facebook followers rose to over 30,000.

 Event listing service

-This year we listed a record 2000 animal rights and vegan events around Australia!
-These included vegan festivals in nearly all major cities, vegan education events and vegan outreach, all organised by dedicated local groups and individuals.
+This year we listed almost 3000 animal rights and vegan events around Australia!
+These included monthly vegan markets in several cities, vegan festivals in all major cities, vegan education events and vegan outreach, all organised by dedicated local groups and individuals.
 We provide this service to help people find vegan information, support and social connection.

 Volunteers - thank you!